Code-Institute-Submissions/user-centric-frontend-development-milestone-project-13/README.md

 This webiste was developed using gitpod and stored in repositories on Github.
 Gitpod was installed as an extension tool on google Chrome, which was accessed then via the projet's repository page on Github.
 This allowed for regular version control updates:
-1. git add . was enter into the command line interface to add files to the staging area.
+1. git add . was entered into the command line interface to add files to the staging area.
 2. git commit -m "" committed the files to the repository.
 3. git push -u origin master pushed them to the master branch.